One-Touch Join meeting types and transforms

 For Skype for Business meetings, where the meeting organizer is using a SfB — Poly integration.

-By default, the resulting alias will use the domain v.plcm.vc
+By default, the resulting alias uses the domain v.plcm.vc

 {{tenant_id}}.{{meeting_id}}@v.plcm.vc